PnS2018/cheeese/README.md

 --------------
 ### main.py ###
 In here, our model is trained...
  Currently the most siple approach achieves the best results (validation accuracy of ~ 69.5%), with 32 by 32 sized images and color channel set to 1.
 The other models were not tested for long, but most of them also reach close to 70% validation accuracy, depending on image size and color / black and white.

 ### utils.py ###
 In here, a few helpful functions are defined...

 ### cam.py ###
 In here, the interface for the camera is implemented...
  The camera captures the frames, which are then predicted (good/bad) by the loaded (trained) model.
 The accuracy (of the prediciton) is printed out to the console (under 0.5 -> bad/ over 0.5 -> good).
 When the camera is quit (using 'q'), the best image will be displayed and you will be asked, if you want to save the image.

 Data Set
 ----------
-You can find the data set we are used under https://polybox.ethz.ch/index.php/f/962785156.
+You can find the data set we used under https://polybox.ethz.ch/index.php/f/962785156.
 There you will find the original data set, as described below, and also the pre sized numpy arrays we used for training.